abitravers1989/prime_numbers_application_FMP_TTest/README.md

 To use it just input a whole number at or above 1 and expect to see a grid of XXX number prime numbers which occur after it.

+A prime number is a number larger than 1 which only has two factors, 1 and the number itself.

 # What language is it in?

 Javascript